 Contraceptive protection from STIs

-It is important to practise safer sex, as well as to prevent an unintended pregnancy.
+As well as preventing an unintended pregnancy, it is also important to practise safer sex.
 Not all methods of contraception give protection from STIs.
-The best way to lessen the risk of STIs is to use barriers such as male and female condoms and dams (a thin piece of latex placed over the anal or vulval area during oral sex).
+The best way to lessen the risk of STIs is to use condoms.
 Condoms can be used for oral, vaginal and anal sex to help stop infections from spreading.

 Contraceptive intrauterine devices (IUDs)

-).
-These methods are very effective (99.7 per cent) if used the right way, but allowing for missed pills or forgetting to put a new ring in on time, may only be 91 per cent effective.
-Pills and vaginal rings may cause side effects and do not give protection from STIs.
+These methods are very effective (99.7 per cent) if used the right way, but allowing for missed pills or forgetting to put a new ring in on time, may only be 93 per cent effective.

 Barrier methods of contraception

 Barrier methods of contraception stop sperm from getting into the uterus.
-Options include the:
+Options include:

 Male and female condoms also lessen the risk of STIs.
 Barrier methods can be very effective if used the right way every time you have sex.